easy-smpc/easy-smpc/README.md

-# EasySMPC - No-Code Secure Multi-Party Computation (SMPC)
+# EasySMPC - No-Code Secure Multi-Party Computation

 > EasySMPC is an app for securely summing up distributed confidential data
 > using Secure Multi-Party Computation (SMPC).
 It is designed to enable